mhagiwara/book-reviews/technology.md

     - Chapter 5
         - Default system shell (usually /bin/sh) used for running system shell scripts
         - Encase a list of commands in parentheses -> a process list (executed in a subshell)
+    - Chapter 6
+        - 'export' command - export local variable to the global environment.
+        - zsh startup files: .zshenv is sourced in all invocations of the whell, while .zshrc is sourced in interactive shells.
+        - Defining an array variable e.g., mytest=(one two three four five)
     - Chapter 7
         - Now every process that runs in background has its own account.
         - Linux reserves UIDs below 500 for system accounts. (for normal users, UIDs start from 500)